Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 # Reporting

 The Reporting Phase marks the final stage of the 2026 Basin Plan Review (BPR) submissions process.
-It focuses on synthesising and documenting the insights gathered through public submissions and stakeholder input, culminating in the release of two key deliverables: the What We’ve Heard Report and the Final Report on the BPR.
+It focuses on synthesising and documenting the insights gathered through public submissions and stakeholder input, culminating in the release of two key deliverables: the What We've Heard Report and the Final Report on the BPR.

-The What We’ve Heard Report is the first public output from the consideration of submissions.
+The What We've Heard Report is the first public output from the consideration of submissions.
 It presents a thematic summary of the feedback received, reflecting the range of views, values, concerns, and recommendations provided across different stakeholder groups and geographic regions.
 The report does not include policy decisions but aims to transparently convey the breadth and diversity of input.
 All relevant insights must be traceable to source submissions through an auditable process established in the Consideration Phase.

 The Final Report presents the outcomes of the BPR process, including any proposed amendments to the Basin Plan.
-It draws on the What We’ve Heard Report, detailed submission consideration records, and supporting analysis from internal and external experts.
-Both reports must uphold the MDBA’s standards of transparency and traceability, including accurate representation of ICIP content and high-value contributions from stakeholders.
+It draws on the What We've Heard Report, detailed submission consideration records, and supporting analysis from internal and external experts.
+Both reports must uphold the MDBA's standards of transparency and traceability, including accurate representation of ICIP content and high-value contributions from stakeholders.

 This phase also includes an organised notification and communication process to inform submitters, stakeholders, and the public of the reports' release.
 Where possible, tailored messages are sent to stakeholders who made a submission, especially where their input is directly referenced in the reports.
-Communication products are aligned with the MDBA’s broader engagement and media strategy.
+Communication products are aligned with the MDBA's broader engagement and media strategy.

 ## Key Tasks

-Draft and Finalise the What We’ve Heard Report
+Draft and Finalise the What We've Heard Report

 Collates and summarises submission content under relevant BPR themes, stakeholder groups, and geographic zones.
 Highlights key issues and values raised, without making policy decisions.
 Ensures transparent referencing of submission data and incorporation of ICIP content in line with established permissions.